 When you start the clock up th very first time, it will start in "First Start Mode".
 This mode is intended to simplify the set up of the hardware.
-It cycles through the digits "0" - "9" and drives the High Voltage Generator with a basic setting which does no dimming.
+It cycles through the digits 00:00 - 99:99 and drives the High Voltage Generator with a basic setting which does no dimming.
+This allows you to check that all digits on all tubes are working correctly.